nobody1570/lclpy/README.md

-# locsearch
+# lspy

-Locsearch is a localsearch library implemented in python.
+Lspy is a localsearch library implemented in python.
 Note that the described procedures don't work yet, also names and such might change the final release.

 ## Getting Started